 Many people who have been wrongfully terminated are in a difficult financial position and do not have the resources to pay an attorney to pursue a wrongful termination case.
 But do not let your financial difficulties dissuade you from reaching out to a lawyer.
 As mentioned above, most attorneys who handle cases in this area for employees are willing to take the cases on a contingency fee basis.
 Any attorney’s fees are typically calculated as a percentage of your financial recovery, and if you do not get a financial recovery, you do not pay attorney’s fees.

 Courts allow these contingent fee arrangements because they want employees with legitimate claims to pursue them.
-Pursuing legitimate claims helps enforce our laws and keeps employers from harming other employees.
+Pursuing legitimate claims helps enforce our laws and keeps employers from harming other workers.

-If you believe there is even a chance that your employer wrongfully terminated your employment, we strongly encourage you to contact a Portland employment lawyer at the earliest opportunity.
+If you believe your employer may have wrongfully terminated your employment, we strongly encourage you to contact a Portland wrongful termination lawyer at the earliest opportunity.
 These cases can have short deadlines to take action, which if you miss, you will not be able to pursue your case.